There is a starter set that gives you everything you need to make ice cream, sorbets, and fruit ice cream »To the starter set«

 Always fill your ice machine between 50% - 60% of the total volume of your machine.
 The exact amount also depends on the ice machine.

-We have the varieties Cremosa Pefecto and Natura Cremosa Perfecto.
+We have the varieties cremosaPerfecto and Natural Cremosa Perfecto.
 Both Cremosa act as Emulsifier for ice cream, which improves the texture of ice.
 They create finer and more even pores in the ice cream, resulting in a little more whip and a creamier texture.
 The ice cream becomes creamier, softer to the touch and has a warmer mouthfeel.
 A great improvement can also be felt with water-based sorbets and ice cream.
 These will be sensational with Cremosa.

 the normal Creamy is a kind of paste and is industrially produced from fatty acids, which are usually of vegetable origin.
 Cremosa is both for milk ice cream and for sorbets and water-based ice.
 This cremosa is also used by ice cream parlors.